Steve Jobs was a creative visionary, a maverick, a game-changer.

-Jobs being a shirt-optional kind of guy is the only major revelation in the Instagram trailer, and to be honest, while Kutcher as Jobs looks a lot more buff than the average guy working in your office's IT department, for someone he doesn't seem to be giving the ladies much of a thrill here.
+Jobs being a shirt-optional kind of guy is the only major revelation in the Instagram trailer, and to be honest, while Kutcher as Jobs looks a lot more buff than the average guy working in your office's IT department, for someone so well sculpted, he doesn't seem to be giving the ladies much of a thrill here.
 Then again, stack him up against Josh Gad as Steve Wozniak, (who thankfully keeps his shirt on) and Jobs looks pretty darn handsome.
 It's all about context, folks.

 Beyond pecs, a tiny bit of a beer belly, and a smattering of chest hair, what does the "Jobs " trailer have to show us?
 Pretty much what you'd expect – the hungry early days at Apple, setting up the computer company as a real business, Jobs standing in a wheat field with arms outstretched (probably wishing he could take his shirt off), sketching the design for the iMac, and Jobs reading his own narration in a voice that drips with drama.
 This could pass for an Apple commercial if it were a little more stylish (and had John Hodgman and Justin Long in it somewhere).